Baby Hives: Causes, Symptoms & Treatments

 Using natural, hypoallergenic skin care products is essential.
 Mustela offers a wide variety of products that are safe for babies, children, and even the whole family!

-Specifically, we recommend using Mustela’s Stelatopia Emollient Balm to help repair your little one’s irritated skin and give effective relief from any skin discomfort.
+Specifically, we recommend using Mustela’s Stelatopia Emollient Balm or Stelatopia Emollient Face Cream to help repair your little one’s irritated skin and give effective relief from the discomfort of hives.

 Enriched with a blend of naturally derived ingredients, its fragrance-free formula is hypoallergenic and free of parabens, phthalates, and phenoxyethanol.
 This means it won’t irritate your baby’s hives but, instead, help relieve their skin!